equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 ### Full flow of AWS Sinatra Serverless example

+We are done with the main article (you don't need to read this).
+This section is more for those who want to try out the [example repo](https://github.com/aws-samples/serverless-sinatra-sample) and learn how it works step by step.

 ##### API Gateway is called

 > During the time this article was being published author of